centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

                                in notifications where the $NOTIFICATIONTYPE$ macro is set to "ACKNOWLEDGEMENT".
 _`HOSTACKCOMMENT` :sup:`8`     A string containing the acknowledgement comment that was entered by the user who acknowledged the host problem.
 This
                                macro is only valid in notifications where the $NOTIFICATIONTYPE$ macro is set to "ACKNOWLEDGEMENT".
-_`HOSTACTIONURL`               Action URL for the host.
-This macro may contain other macros (e.g. $HOSTNAME$), which can be useful when you want to pass
-                               the host name to a web page.
-_`HOSTNOTESURL`                Notes URL for the host.
-This macro may contain other macros (e.g. $HOSTNAME$), which can be useful when you want to pass
-                               the host name to a web page.
-_`HOSTNOTES`                   Notes for the host.
-This macro may contain other macros (e.g. $HOSTNAME$), which can be useful when you want to
-                               host-specific status information, etc. in the description.
 _`TOTALHOSTSERVICES`           The total number of services associated with the host.
 _`TOTALHOSTSERVICESOK`         The total number of services associated with the host that are in an OK state.
 _`TOTALHOSTSERVICESWARNING`    The total number of services associated with the host that are in a WARNING state.